Shhhh… I am going to tell you a secret, but don’t tell anybody else!

 For every hour they work, they earn so much of the earned time which could be used for vacation time, holiday pay, or sick time.

-Depending on how many years that they have been with us, that hourly rate that they earn, earned time is a different rate.
+Depending on how many years that they have been with us, the hourly rate that they earn, earned time is a different rate.

 But let’s get to compensation… because this is the big, BIG secret.